jellyfin-archive/jellyfin-docs/general/networking/caddy.md

 ## Caddy

-"[Caddy 2](https://caddyserver.com/) is a powerful, enterprise-ready, open source web server with automatic HTTPS written in Go" - Caddy Home Page
+"[Caddy](https://caddyserver.com/), sometimes clarified as the Caddy web server, is an open source, HTTP/2-enabled web server written in Go.
+It uses the Go standard library for its HTTP functionality." - [Wikipedia](https://en.wikipedia.org/wiki/Caddy_(web_server))

 Add this to your `Caddyfile`: